 If a course is closed or if you’d like a faculty member to consider holding you a place, YOU MUST CONTACT THE FACULTY MEMBER DIRECTLY.
-If you are having trouble with the system, contact Katie as she is the only staff member with access to the registration system.
+If you are having trouble with the system, contact Jessica as she is the only staff member with access to the registration system.
 The DGS does not have this access.

 Please note that graduate students in all programs are required to remain continuously enrolled throughout the duration of their programs unless a leave of absence is specifically requested.
 Master’s students must stay enrolled until the completion of coursework.
 Doctoral students must stay enrolled through the completion of the dissertation including all semesters of dissertation research.
 Doctoral students must be enrolled during the semester in which they take their qualifying exams and they must also be enrolled during the semester in which they hold their dissertation defenses (with the exception of summer months).
 Failure to sustain continuous enrollment requires readmission to the University and remittance of the Graduate School application fee.

 Each student is allowed two leaves of absence during his/her program of study, not including the summer terms.
 Each leave is one semester in duration.
 A student may take leave for two separate semesters or may take leave for two consecutive terms.
 If you’d like to request a leave of absence, you must make your request the SEMESTER PRIOR to when the leave will be effective.
 Your request must be sent to the Graduate School admissions office with a copy to the DGS and to Jessica Guillen.
 The request can be made by email and is required unless you wish to reapply to the University and pay the Graduate School application fee.
 NO EXCEPTIONS!
 Once doctoral students pass their qualifying exams they must remain continuously enrolled in EPE 767 until the dissertation defense and cannot take a leave of absence.